iainelder/sceptre-dev-notes/dev-notes/cmd-hook-options.md

 FileNotFoundError: [Errno 2] No such file or directory: '/bin/sh -e'
 ```

 In this case it looks like the easier thing to do is just ignore shell mode and build the command string directly.
-Se this [Stack Overflow](https://stackoverflow.com/a/15782232/111424) answer for inspiration.
+See this [Stack Overflow](https://stackoverflow.com/a/15782232/111424) answer for inspiration.

 ```python
 shell = "bash -e"